A Acupuncture & Chinese Herbal Medicine Clinic

 - Blood and Qi deficiency

 We use Chinese herbal remedies or acupuncture or both ways to treat the patients.
-The practitioner will
+Doctor will

-discuss with you how to arrange your treatment plan only after our practitioner diagnosing your individual
+discuss with you how to arrange your treatment plan only after our doctor diagnosing your individual

 The patients start to see the result from 3 weeks to 3 months depending on your individual condition.